persts/DotDotGoose/doc/source/main.rst

 The user interface has four main components.

 Class Editor [1]
-    This component allows you to add and delete "classes" for your survey and also import classes and custom fields from existing point files.
+    This component allows you to add and delete "classes" for your survey.

 Point Summary [2]
     This component will display the images you have annotated and a summary of points counts by class.
 Double clicking on an image name in the summary window will automatically load that image and display the associated points and image data.